zerotier/docs/docs/start.md

 <TabItem value="linux">

-- It's different on every flavor of linux.
+- It's different on every flavor of Linux.
 You'll have to search duckduckgo for "open terminal ubuntu" or similar.

 </TabItem>